Responsibilities of a Charity Trustee:

 The Application Process:

-To apply, please send a CV (max 2 pages) and cover letter (max 1 page) to email@example.com with the subject line “Trustee: Partnerships” no later than midnight on September 30th.
+Please apply via BoardMatch with a CV (max 2 pages) and cover letter (max 1 page).
+Alternatively, send that information to email@example.com with the subject line “Trustee: Clinical”.
+The application deadline is no later than midnight on January 9th.
 Your cover letter should include:

 1. Your motivation for applying